vk-cs/terraform-provider-vkcs/docs/resources/vkcs_lb_loadbalancer.md

 	A valid value is true (UP) or false (DOWN).

 * `availability_zone` - (Optional) The availability zone of the Loadbalancer.
   Changing this creates a new loadbalancer.
-Available only for Octavia **minor version 2.14 or later**.

 * `description` - (Optional) Human-readable description for the Loadbalancer.

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to obtain the Loadbalancer client.
-	A Networking client is needed to create an LB member.
 	If omitted, the	`region` argument of the provider is used.
-Changing this creates a new LB member.
+Changing this creates a new LB loadbalancer.

 * `name` - (Optional) Human-readable name for the Loadbalancer.
 Does not have to be unique.